 Q: How can I tell if a member is a Qualified Medicare Beneficiary (QMB)?

 A: The Eligibility Verification System (EVS) will return the following system-generated, eligibility restrictive message: 611 Member is Qualified Medicare Beneficiary.
-See 130 CMR 519.010 to indicate that the member is QMB.
+See 130 CMR 519.010 to learn how to indicate that the member is QMB.

 Q: How do I correct a member’s other insurance information in EVS (Eligibility Verification System)?